microsoft/CCF/doc/operations/ledger_snapshot.rst

 Ledger files that still contain some uncommitted entries are named ``ledger_<start_seqno>-<end_seqno>`` or ``ledger_<start_seqno>`` for the most recent one.
 These files are typically held open by the ``cchost`` process, which may modify their content, or even erase them completely.
 Uncommitted ledger files may differ arbitrarily across nodes.

-.. warning:: Removing files from the ``--ledger-dir`` ledger directory may cause a node to crash.
+.. warning:: Removing `uncommitted` ledger files from the ``--ledger-dir`` ledger directory may cause a node to crash.

 It is important to note that while all entries stored in ledger files ending in ``.committed`` are committed, not all committed entries are stored in such a file at any given time.
 A number of them are typically in the in-progress files, waiting to be flushed to a ``.committed`` file once the size threshold (``--ledger-chunk-bytes``) is met.